TheBlode/ViCiDial-Dispo-on-Real-Time-Report-Patch/README.md

 <img src="https://i.imgur.com/YGRavav.png" width="500" height="850">

 # Requirements
 This is working for ViCiDial SVN revision 3722.
+It "should" work for any previous builds too but YMMV.

 # Installation
 No installation is required.
 To run the patch, do the following on your web server(s);